aadarsh-af/Image-to-Text-Converter/README.md

 # Image-to-Text-Converter
-run `pip install -r requirements.txt`
+run `pip install -r requirements.txt` in terminal
 ***
+Run the program and add photo path
+***
-Extract all the text from an Image using Python programming
+Extract all the text from an Image.
+Enjoy!